ortus-docs/cbsecurity-docs/usage/_securedurl-key.md

 ## `_securedURL`

-The security module has the concept of a secured URL which is the actual URL that got intercepted for security.
+The security module has the concept of a secured URL which is the actual URL that got intercepted and relocated because of a security exception.
 If the module detects an invalid authentication or authorization and an action must be issued, then the firewall will store this URL in the `RC` scope and flash it so it can be available in the next request \(if a relocation occurs\).

 The flash RAM variable is called: `_securedURL`.
-This key will be persisted in the flash memory of the framework and when the user get's relocated to the `redirect` element, this key will exist in the request collection automatically for you.
+This key will be persisted in the flash memory of the framework and when the user gets relocated to the `redirect` element, this key will be populated in the request collection automatically for you.

 So always remember to use this key if you want to provide a seamless login experience to your users.
 You can easily place it in the login form: